-To select an option from the UEFI Boot Manager menu, use the up or down arrow key to highlight an item (or for some (with some terminal emulators, you might have to use the letter v to scroll down and the caret (^) to scroll up), and then press Enter to activate the selection.
+To select an option from the UEFI boot option menu, use the up or down arrow key to highlight an item (with some terminal emulators, you might have to use the letter v to scroll down and the caret (^) to scroll up), and then press Enter to activate the selection.
 You can use UEFI to configure numerous options for your server and OpenVMS operating system.

 For the first boot of a system on which OpenVMS is not pre-installed, you probably need to use UEFI to get started.
-When you select the UEFI Shell, the console displays much activity before the UEFI Shell prompt is displayed.
+When you select the UEFI Shell, the console displays a variety of activity before the UEFI Shell prompt is displayed.
 If you do not see the UEFI Shell prompt, press Enter.

 The UEFI boot menu lists boot options.
 Each item in the boot options list references a specific boot device and provides a specific set of boot options or arguments to be used when booting the device.
 You can add boot options to the boot menu .
-The OpenVMS installation and upgrade procedure can assist you in adding and validating a boot option for your newly installed system disk.
-The procedure uses the OpenVMS Boot Manager utility (SYS\$MANAGER:BOOT\OPTIONS.COM) to add and validate boot options.
-You can use this utility directly at the OpenVMS DCL prompt.
+After installation, the OpenVMS installation and upgrade procedure can assist you in adding and validating a boot option for your newly installed system disk.
+The OpenVMS procedure uses the OpenVMS Boot Options command procedure (SYS\$MANAGER:BOOT\OPTIONS.COM) to add and validate boot options.
+You can invoke this command procedure from the OpenVMS DCL prompt.

 VSI recommends using either of these methods for configuring boot options rather than using UEFI.
-The OpenVMS Boot Manager utility is easier to use than UEFI and enables you to configure the most pertinent options for your system (while OpenVMS is running), including:
+The OpenVMS boot options command procedure is easier to use than UEFI and enables you to configure the most pertinent options for your system (while OpenVMS is running), including:

-- Display boot options known to the UEFI Boot Manager. - Add a boot option to the UEFI Boot Manager so that your system disk boots automatically when the system is powered on or rebooted. - Remove or change the position of a boot option in the UEFI Boot Manager list. - Validate and fix the boot option list. - Change how long UEFI pauses before booting or rebooting.
+- Display boot options known to UEFI. - Add a boot option to UEFI so that your system disk boots automatically when the system is powered on or rebooted. - Remove or change the position of a boot option in the UEFI's list of boot options. - Validate and fix the boot option list. - Change how long UEFI pauses before booting or rebooting.

 Use of this utility is optional for most devices but is required for configuring boot options on Fibre Channel devices.
 VSI recommends using this utility to add members of a multiple-member shadow set to the boot list and dump device list.
-(Be sure to add all members to both lists.)

 For instructions on how to use the utility, see Section 9.4, "Configuring and Managing OpenVMS Booting".
 For more information about configuring Fibre Channel devices with this utility, see Section 9.23, "Setting Up and Booting Fibre Channel Storage Devices".
-For information about using the OpenVMS Boot Manager utility to display boot options, see Section 9.4.1.2, "Displaying UEFI Boot Entries and Mapped OpenVMS Devices".
+For information about using the OpenVMS boot options command procedure to display boot options, see Section 9.4.1.2, "Displaying UEFI Boot Entries and Mapped OpenVMS Devices".
 For information about setting the pause length, see Section 9.4.1.3, "Setting UEFI Boot Option Countdown Timer (Timeout)".
-The OpenVMS Boot Manager utility also enables you to configure dump off the system disk (DOSD) devices and debug devices; for more information about this, see the VSI OpenVMS System Manager's Manual, Volume 2: Tuning, Monitoring, and Complex Systems.
+The OpenVMS boot options command procedure dump off the system disk (DOSD) devices and debug devices; for more information about this, see the VSI OpenVMS System Manager's Manual, Volume 2: Tuning, Monitoring, and Complex Systems.